dskakt/schematch/replit.md

 - Header now accepts optional eventTitle prop to show current event context
 - Simplified email subject from "スケマッチ イベント「...」" to "イベント「...」"

+**Header Layout Enhancement:**
+- Updated header to vertically stack site name and event name on all screen sizes
+- Site name "スケマッチ" displays on first line, event name "/ イベント名" on second line
+- Both text elements are perfectly left-aligned (same horizontal position) on desktop and mobile
+- Calendar icon positioned to the left with top alignment

 **Branding Update:**
 - Updated favicon to calendar-themed Lucide icon with blue color scheme
 - Favicon matches the calendar icon used in the site header